‘Five friends, three days, one creature … No chance’

 A gitaskog is a Native American term for a lake monster, particularly a serpent.

-The film was released on DVD by Wild Eye Releasing on February 14, 2017.
+The film was released on DVD in North America by Wild Eye Releasing on February 14th 2017.

 Five friends embark on a camping trip to sacred Native territory and are warned to stay away.
 When they choose to ignore the warning they are confronted with strange occurrences, seductive apparitions, vengeful locals and a deadly behemoth.
 Their weekend of fun becomes a descent into Hell…